New York Boulders: History

 On May 26, 2011, the Boulders won their first official game by a score of 11-5 over the Newark Bears after coming back from a 4-1 deficit.

-On July 24, 2011, in the bottom of the ninth inning with two outs, Joe Hage (23) hit a walk-off grand slam at Le Stade Municipal in Quebec City, Canada to give Rockland a 7-4 win over the Quebec Capitales.
+On July 24, 2011 in the top of the 9th inning with two outs, Joe Hage (23) hit a game-winning grand slam in the top of the 9th inning at Stade Municipal in Quebec City, Canada to give Rockland a 7-4 win over the Québec Capitales.
 It was the first grand-slam in Boulders history.

 On September 4, 2011, the Boulders announced they had signed former New York Mets player Howard Johnson to a two-game contract to play alongside his son, Glen.
 Both games were played against the Newark Bears.

-Although the Boulders played their first 20 games away due to construction of the new stadium, they finished their inaugural season second in the league with an attendance of 123,518 tickets sold.

-The New York Boulders signed their first three players Tommy Giles, Eric Flynn and Ryan Mollica, from Suffern in its history in March 2011.
+The Boulders signed their first three players Tommy Giles, Eric Flynn and Ryan Mollica, from Suffern in its history in March 2011.
 Of these three, Mollica remained and played in 86 games.
-On August 22, 2013, Boulder's pitcher Charlie Law pitched a complete game no-hitter defeating the New Jersey Jackals with the first no-hitter in franchise history.
+On August 22, 2013, Boulders pitcher Charlie Law pitched a complete game no-hitter defeating the New Jersey Jackals, a major divisional rival.

-On July 7, 2014, Outfielder Jerod Edmondson singled off Ryan Bollinger of the Trois-Rivieres Aigles in the top of the fourth inning at Trois-Rivières, breaking the all-time Can-Am League record for career hits.
+On July 7, 2014, Outfielder Jerod Edmondson singled off Ryan Bollinger of the Trois-Rivières Aigles in the top of the fourth inning at Trois-Rivières, breaking the all-time Can-Am League record for career hits.
 His 700 career hits breaks the record previously held by former Major League Toronto Blue Jays player Chris Colabello.
-On August 25, 2014, the Boulders beat the Trois-Riveres Aigles and clinched the playoffs for the first time in the franchise's history.
+On August 25, 2014, the Boulders beat the Trois-Rivières Aigles and clinched the playoffs for the first time in the franchise's history.

-On September 2, 2014, The best-of-7 Parkway Series between the Rockland Boulders (Palisades Interstate Parkway) and the New Jersey Jackals (Garden State Parkway) began.
-The Boulders captured their first league championship beating New Jersey 4 games to 2.
+On September 2, 2014, The best-of-seven Parkway Series between the Rockland Boulders (Palisades Interstate Parkway) and the New Jersey Jackals (Garden State Parkway) began.
+The Boulders captured their first league championship beating their river rivals, the New Jersey Jackals at Yogi Berra Stadium in four games.

+On August 11, 2023, New York Boulders turned the first triple play in franchise history against the home team Ottawa Titans.
+Left-handed starting pitcher Ryan Munoz froze the runners on first and second base by allowing an attempted bunt to touch the ground, then picked up the ball and fired a strike to third base initiating an around-the-horn triple play that went from third baseman Gabriel Garcia to shortstop Matt McDermott and was capped by first baseman Chris Kwitzer.